Tree-level contributions to B -> Xs gamma

 The presence of collinear logarithms $\ln(m_b^2 \delta/m_q^2)$ involving light quark masses $m_q$ ($q=u,d,s$) implies that our perturbative results (with $m_b/m_q$ varied from 10 to 50) may serve only as rough estimates of the corresponding contributions to the inclusive hadronic $\bar B \to X_s\gamma$ decay rate.
 Having such rough estimates at hand is both advantageous and sufficient at present, given that the overall non-perturbative uncertainty remains at the $\pm 5\%$ level~\cite{Benzke:2010js}.
 However, once our control over non-perturbative corrections improves in the future, the current contributions will need to be supplemented with hadronic fragmentation effects, along the lines of Refs.~\cite{Kapustin:1995fk,Ferroglia:2010xe}.

 \newappendix{ACKNOWLEDGMENTS}

 We thank Einan Gardi, Thomas Gehrmann and Tobias Huber for helpful discussions.
-We are grateful to Tobias Huber for reading the manuscript.
+We are grateful to Tobias Huber and Javier Virto for pointing out missing factors of 2 in the terms proportional to $T_3(\delta)$ in an earlier version of this paper, as well as for confirming our updated results~\cite{Huber:2014nna}.
 This work has been supported in part by the National Science Centre (Poland) research project, decision no DEC-2011/01/B/ST2/00438.
 M.P. acknowledges partial support from the DFG under project MA 1187/10-2 ``Theoretische Untersuchung von effektiven Feldtheorien f\"ur Pr\"azisionsvorhersagen von $B$-Zerf\"allen''.
 M.M. acknowledges support from the DFG through the ``Mercator'' guest professorship program.

 \newappendix{APPENDIX A: INTERMEDIATE RESULTS } \theequation{A.\arabic{equation}}

 Here, we present several intermediate results that might be useful for studying hard photon emission in other processes mediated by four-fermion operators, like muon decays or semileptonic heavy quark decays.
 Although radiative corrections to such processes have been calculated long ago, none of the published results that we are aware of leaves the photon energy as the only phase-space variable that has not been integrated over (or, equivalently, integrated with an arbitrary cutoff).
 To make our results applicable to such cases, it is enough to present them for arbitrary electric charges of the final-state fermions.